Abel Douay

-Charles Abel Douay (2 March 1809 – 4 August 1870) was a general in the French army during the reign of the Emperor Napoleon III.
-He commanded troops in numerous French campaigns in Europe and overseas.
-He was killed in battle at the age of sixty-one, near Wissembourg during the Franco-Prussian War.
+Divisional-General Charles Abel Douay (2 March 1809 – 4 August 1870) was a French Army officer who served in numerous military campaigns during the 19th century.
+During the Franco-Prussian War, he was recalled to active duty and killed in action at the age of sixty-one while fighting against Prussian forces near Wissembourg.

-Early life and career
+Early life and military career

 Charles Abel Douay was born in the city of Draguignan on 2 March 1809.
 He became a well-known and well-respected military officer, described roundly as an "able" and "intrepid" soldier.
-He served in Algeria, in the Crimean War and in Italy in 1859.
+He served in the French conquest of Algeria, Crimean War, second French intervention in Mexico and Second Italian War of Independence.

-He was the elder brother of General Félix Charles Douay (1816–1879), who was also a distinguished career officer.
+He was the elder brother of General Félix Douay, who was also a distinguished career officer.
 (Because of their similar names and overlapping careers, the elder Douay is most frequently referred to as "Abel Douay".)
 At the beginning of the Franco-Prussian War, Abel Douay had already settled into his position as president of the military academy at Saint-Cyr.

-Death
+Franco-Prussian War and death

-Recalled to active duty at the outbreak of war in 1870, the academy president was given command of a division under Marshal Patrice de Mac-Mahon at the frontline, and on the first day of the first battle of the war, Abel Douay was killed in combat, hit by an artillery explosion.
+Recalled to active duty at the outbreak of war in 1870, the academy president was given command of a division under Marshal Patrice de Mac-Mahon at the frontline, and on the first day of the first battle of the war, Douay was killed in combat, hit by an artillery explosion.
 The subsequent Battle of Wissembourg (4 August 1870) proved a disaster for the French.
 Demoralized by the loss of their commander, Douay's outnumbered division fell back.
 By the end of the month, a crushing loss at the Battle of Sedan eliminated Mac-Mahon's entire army and, with it, the Second French Empire.